Aggie01/School_District_Analysis/README.md

 - school spending was not affected

 ### Summary
-The passing math, reading and overall percentages have increased significantly after dropping the THS 9th graders.
-It proves that there was a higher number of high scoring students as compared to other schools.
-Other schools had more normal distribution of passing grades around the average math and reading scores.
-Removing THS 9 th graders scores, made the THS results more aligned with other schools- similar distribution of passing grades.
+The passing percentages for math, reading and overall have increased significantly after dropping the THS 9th graders.
+It proves the point that there was a significant number of high scoring students as compared to other schools.
+Other schools had close to  normal distribution of passing grades around the average of math and reading scores.
+Removing THS 9th graders, made the THS results more aligned with other schools' results - similar distribution of passing grades.
+The 9th graders skewed the school's passing results.
+This data analysis could be a basis for repeating THS 9th grade standardized math and reading testing.
 School spending was not affecting by this change.
-The 9th graders skewed the results of passing the passing results having the abnormal amout of students with high passign scores